invokemedia/wordpress-starter/README.md

 One of the additional packages is [invokemedia/laravel-helpers](https://github.com/invokemedia/laravel-helpers) which we use to complete some of the missing `array_*` methods in PHP.
 These functions help us write more concise code and reduce repeating blocks of code.
 This is expecially important when working with arrays of `Post` objects.

+## Plugins

+There are no plugins included but we recommend installing the [invokemedia/invoke-helpers](https://github.com/invokemedia/invoke-helpers) as a *must-use plugin*.
+It wraps up some of the base WordPress functions in nicer abstractions.

 ## Commands

 The composer setup includes some commands that can be run manually or also run after an update: